Home » Employment » DoD Priority Placement Program for Military Spouses

 2. Register for the DOD Priority Placement Program.

 Contact your local Civilian Personnel Office (CPO) to register no earlier than 30 days before your spouse’s reporting date.
-You can also contact your CPO any time after relocating.
+You can also contact your CPO anytime after relocating.
+To register, you must present your marriage certificate and a copy of your spouse’s PCS orders.

 Other documents that may be needed